An additive application of the resonance method: Introduction and main results

+\end{cor} \begin{rem} The improvement in comparison to \eqref{eq:circle_and_divisor} might at first sight seem minimal and it is also not possible to specify whether $\Omega$ is $\Omega_+$ or $\Omega_-$ because Theorem \ref{thm:main_threorem} produces a positive lower bound for the absolute value of ${\Re(e^{i\beta}F(x))}$.
+On the other hand, it has been conjectured in \cite{Soundararajan_2003} based on a probabilistic argument, that the $\Omega$-result \eqref{eq:circle_and_divisor} for $\Delta(x)$ represents its true maximal order up to $(\log\log x)^{o(1)}$.
+Further evidence towards the support of the more precise conjecture

-\end{cor} The corollary addresses only two of the many lattice point problems where Dirichlet's approximation theorem has been employed to produce $\Omega$-results.
-In Section \ref{applications} we will briefly see how to obtain it, since the proof of \cite[Thorem 1.1]{Soundararajan_2003} remains practically the same.
-We provide several other examples where Theorem \ref{keyresult} and Theorem \ref{lowerbounds} can be used instead to obtain improved lower bounds but the list is definitely not complete.
+were given recently by Lamzouri \cite[Conjecture 1.1, Conjecture 1.7]{Lamzouri2025} who employed a probabilistic model for $\Delta(x)$ and $P(x)$ to study the distribution of their large values.
+In light of the above, increasing the power of the triple iteration of the logarithm (conjecturally up to $0$) may be the only possible improvement one might hope to achieve for the lower bounds of these error terms. \end{rem} Corollary \ref{cor:improved_circle_and_divisor} addresses only two of the many lattice point problems where Dirichlet's approximation theorem has been employed to produce $\Omega$-results.
+In Section \ref{applications} we will briefly see how to obtain it, since the proof of \cite[Theorem 1.1]{Soundararajan_2003} remains practically the same.
+We provide several other examples where Theorem \ref{thm:main_threorem} and Theorem \ref{thm:main_subthreorem} can be used instead to obtain improved lower bounds but the list is definitely not complete.